 • Present Value = The value of an investment today.

-• Enter as a negative number, if you are paying it; positive, if you are receiving it.
+• Enter as a negative number, if you pay it; positive, if you receive it.

 • Type = Whether payment is made at the beginning of the period or the end.